 Borrowing from the words of my Uncle Tom Warden, publisher emeritus, describing the article, “He was referring to a tradition of love and caring — the em-bodiment of Santa Claus — that em-braces the spirit of the occa-sion…a cel-e-bration of the birth of Jesus Christ, the one individual in the history of ci-vilization who has done more than any other to al-ter, guide and influence human affairs and conduct.”

-Heart disease, cancer and other terrible afflictions menace our neighbors — young and old alike — and as a nation we must renew our dedication to finding cures that are available to everyone.
+Heart disease, cancer and other terrible afflictions menace our neighbors — young and old alike — and as a nation we must renew our dedication to finding cures the same way we created a vaccine for the pandemic.

-In this week’s edition of The Maries County Advocate you will find letters to Santa from area first, second and third-graders.
+In this week’s edition of The Unterrified Democrat you will find letters to Santa from area first, second and third-graders.
 Several weeks ago we contacted the teachers in the local schools to help us with this project.

 During this holiday season take the time to read their requests to Santa.
 Of course some do more than ask for presents.
 They ask about the reindeer, thank Santa for previous presents and more.